 System Modification Costs

 The Interconnecting Customer shall also be responsible for all costs reasonably incurred by Company attributable to the proposed interconnection project in designing, constructing, operating and maintaining the System Modifications.
 At the time that the Company provides an Interconnecting Customer with any Impact Study or Detailed Study, the Company shall also provide, along with that Study, a statement of the Company’s policies on collection of tax gross-ups.
 To the extent that Company Terms and Conditions and/or tariffs allow, the Company will refund the appropriate portion of System Modification costs to the Interconnecting Customer as required by the applicable tariff.
-Any System Modifications identified by the group study shall be allocated pro rata by Facility MW for shared common segments of additional lines and other equipment, while unique segments of line or equipment shall be covered solely by the Facility necessitating the System Modification.
-In the event that a new Facility interconnects to the circuit that was the subject of the group study within 5 years, that Interconnecting Customer shall be assessed System Modification costs consistent with the Company’s line extension policy; however, new Interconnecting Customers in the Simplified Process shall be exempt from this required cost allocation.The 5 year period shall be calculated from the date of execution of the Interconnection Service Agreement of the first Interconnecting Customer within the group study.

 Separation of Costs

 Should the Company combine the installation of System Modifications with additions to the Company’s EPS to serve other Customers or Interconnecting Customers, the Company shall not include the costs of such separate or incremental facilities in the amounts billed to the Interconnecting Customer for the System Modifications required pursuant to this Interconnection Tariff.
 The Interconnecting Customer shall only pay for that portion of the interconnection costs resulting solely from the System Modifications required to allow for safe, reliable parallel operation of the Facility with the Company EPS.